joemmalatesta/Joemmalatesta.com/src/pages/blog/programming/ai-wont-take-your-job.md

 > “No matter how bleak or menacing a situation may appear, it does not entirely own us.
 It can’t take away our freedom to respond, our power to take action.” – Ryder Carroll

+The fact of the matter is we have always overcome.
+Human kind has not yet been wiped out and it's not completely off the table, but we are pretty good at not letting things make us extinct.